Admissions FAQ

 Decisions & Waitlists

-If you have not heard back, it means your application is still under review.
-There are no expedited reviews.
-Although the Graduate School of Arts and Sciences begins accepting applications to the M.A. program in September, the decision-making process may not begin until February.
-Once the decision-making process is under way, decisions will be made on a rolling basis until the deadline.
+Although the Graduate School of Arts and Sciences begins accepting applications to the M.A. program in September, the decision-making process may not begin until January.
+Once the decision-making process is under way, decisions will be made on a rolling basis.

 Since space is limited, prospective applicants are encouraged to submit all application materials as early as possible.